interIDEAS/Unlearning_with_Shuffle/README.md

 Experimental results are presented below.

 ### Results and Graphs

-The following each graph presents the aggregated&averaged results across all datasets.
-For detailed information on each individual dataset, please refer to the ``results`` folder.
-Also, codes to load these dataset results are provided in ``evaluation_rebuttal.ipynb``.
+Each graph below presents the aggregated and averaged results across all datasets.
+For detailed results on each dataset, please refere to the ``results`` folder.
+Also, code for loading and analyzing these results is provided in ``evaluation_rebuttal.ipynb``.

-**Important: Our algorithm exhibits exceptional efficiency in unlearning features with the top two highest and lowest importance scores.
-This capability has been consistently validated across various architectural frameworks, including MLP, ResNet, and FtFormer.**
+**Key Findings: Our algorithm demonstrates exceptional efficiency in unlearning both the most and least influential features.
+This effectiveness is consistently observed across different architectural frameworks, including MLP, ResNet, and FtFormer.**